Kibuns/Research/Security.md

 # How did the Log4j vulnerability become the threat that it was?

+## Research Method
+Below are all the methods I used for this research. the methods will be from the [DOT Framework](https://ictresearchmethods.nl/Methods)
+The methods used are:
+- Literature Study
+- Expert Interview

 ## What is Log4j?
 Log4J is a widely used open source java logging library originally written by Ceki Gülcü.
 It is used in most moderately sized Java projects.
 It can be used to track thing like error messages or debug messages, which are then stored or *logged*.
 Apache describes Log4J as follows: